-Many younger kids actually look forward to getting homework, it’s a rite of passage, an entry to being “big.”
-And when children are young, they homework should never overwhelm.
+Many younger kids actually look forward to getting homework; it’s a rite of passage, an entry to being “big.”
+And when children are young, their homework should never overwhelm.
 Homework for young children should do the following, which will each be focused on in upcoming entries of the Julieverse Homework Help series:

 - Reinforce concepts learned in school (yes, this means some homework will be busy-work)

 - Enhance a home-school connection

 Every family routine is different, but what’s important here is that you have a routine.
 Most children, after sitting in the classroom for several hours, need time to move and snack after school lets out, so I recommend at least 30 minutes of playtime before starting homework.
 Some families find that the children do their homework best in the morning after eating breakfast and getting ready for school.
 Others prefer doing homework while cooking dinner.
 What’s important is that a family sets a routine “homework time.”

 As kids get older and homework takes more time, you’ll find your routine changes, but for children in grades K-3, set aside a specific 20-45 minutes for homework each day and keep that time consistent.

 Where should younger elementary kids do their homework?

 For kids in grades Kindergarten through second or third grade, I recommend homework is done in a location near the adult who is home.
 Many families have their children do homework at the kitchen table or kitchen counter while Mom or Dad is preparing dinner.
 Another spot is next to an adult at a desk while she or he checks email, giving the idea that it’s quiet, focus time.